 Before the arrival of Apple Maps in 2012, Google Maps was the default navigation app for iOS.
-But Apple wasn’t happy letting Google commandeer all that territory by itself and it was determined to create its own unique mapping app for its hardware.
-The project has had its ups and downs over time, but with iOS 13, using its own original mapping tools and analytics, Apple launched an overhauled Maps app.
-Here’s the lowdown on how to use both new and old features.
+But Apple was determined to create a unique mapping app for its hardware.
+The project has had its ups and downs over time, but with iOS 13, using its own original mapping tools and analytics, Apple launched an overhauled Maps app that is getting some respect.
+Here’s the lowdown on how to use it.

-The new Look Around feature offers a street level look at your surroundings, or a location you search for, in the Maps app.
+The Look Around feature offers a street-level view of your surroundings or a specific location in the Maps app.
 You can use Look Around in Apple Maps wherever you see the binoculars icon for a location.
-Tapping that delves into a close-up street level view of the location in a little card a the top of the window, which you can tap to see a full screen view.
-From there you can use your finger to navigate around the immediate vicinity.
+Tapping the icon delves into a close-up street-level view of the location in a little card a the top of the window, which you can tap to see a full-screen view.
+From there you can navigate around the immediate vicinity.

-With Maps’ new Collections feature, you can combine different locations — such as restaurants, local parks, or city landmarks or anywhere else you would like to visit.
-You can share Collection lists with friends and family so you can annotate and keep track of places you want to show guests or visitors.
+You can use the Maps Collections feature to combine different locations — such as restaurants, local parks, city landmarks, or anywhere you want to visit.
+Share Collection lists with friends and family so you can annotate and keep track of places you want to show guests or visitors.

-Maps in iOS 13 has a Favorites feature that lets you search for specific locations and add them to a favorites list.
-Favorites start off with Home and Work by default, but you can add the grocery store, library, pet store, plant nursery, and other locations where you tend to hang out all the time.
-If you’re sense of direction challenged, you don’t have to keep looking up the route — if it’s one of your favorites, directions are always at your fingertips.
+The iOS 13 version of Maps has a Favorites feature that lets you search for specific locations and add them to a favorites list.
+Favorites start off with Home and Work by default, but you can add the grocery store, library, pet store, plant nursery, and other locations where you hang out all the time.
+If your sense of direction is not the greatest, you don’t have to keep looking up the route — if it’s one of your favorites, directions are always at your fingertips.

-With the newest version of Maps for iOS 13, you can share your estimated time of arrival (ETA) and your route so friends, family, or associates know when to expect you.
+With Maps for iOS 13, you can share your estimated time of arrival (ETA) and your route so friends, family, or associates know when to expect you.
 Open your destination location in Maps and tap Directions, and then Go.
 Before you leave, swipe up and tap Share ETA.
 Select one or more contacts to share with.
-As you travel, your contacts will be able to see your estimated time of arrival, route, and destination in the Maps app, including delays, until you get there safe and sound.
+As you travel, your contacts will be able to see your ETA, route, and destination in the Maps app, including delays, until you arrive.
 To stop sharing, swipe up, tap Sharing ETA, and tap the contact.

-With Location Services enabled, Apple Maps’ Nearby function is quite convenient.
-Tap on the search bar and a pop up of places near you in several categories — including Restaurants, Groceries, Coffee Shops, and other popular destinations — springs to view.
+With Location Services enabled, Apple Maps’ Nearby function is convenient.
+Tap on the search bar and a pop-up of places near you in several categories — including Restaurants, Groceries, Coffee Shops, and other popular destinations — springs to view.
 Tap on any category, and each listed establishment shows up on the map.
 From there, you can consult the corresponding list to get exact directions.

 Dropping a pin on a map is the easiest way to visualize the distance between one place and another, and if needed, to get directions to that location.
 To drop a pin in Apple Maps, tap and hold on your destination, and a red pin automatically appears.
 When you create a new pin, you can get directions to its exact address, find out its geographic coordinates, add it to favorites, create a new contact, add to an existing contact, or share the location via Messages, email, Notes, or Twitter.

 When you’re quickly moving around town, it’s easy to just keep dropping pins all over the land.
 At some point, you’ll want to clear out the space for new destinations and remove old pins you no longer need.
-To remove a pin, tap on the pin, and tap Edit Location.
+To remove a pin, tap on the pin and tap Remove Marker.
 Once there, you can use your finger to move the map to relocate the pin, or simply tap Remove Marker and the pin will be history.

 To view more information on a business, you can rely on Apple Maps.
 When you search for any business, swipe up on the search bar and you will see information, photos, reviews, contact details, and more.
 For some locations, it even gives you the choice to add photos.

 The Flyover feature in Maps lets you explore views of cities and landmarks in 3D from the air.
-To use the Flyover feature, open the app and type the name of a landmark or city you want to explore.
+To use Flyover, launch the app and type the name of a landmark or city you want to explore.
 Tap on the result, and it will offer a Flyover Tour.
-Tap the Flyover Tour button, and you will tour the location from the sky.
+Tap the Flyover Tour button to tour the location from the sky.
 To return to your map from a Flyover Tour, tap the screen and tap the X button at the bottom of the screen.

-Some third-party apps will work with Apple Maps to enhance your experience.
-For example, let’s use the reservation feature in Yelp.
+Some third-party apps work with Apple Maps to enhance your experience — such as the reservation feature in Yelp.
 Go to Settings > Maps, and enable Yelp under Extensions.
+You must have Yelp installed on your phone for that control to show up.
 Now when you search for a restaurant, you will see an option for reservations directly in the Maps app.

 Since directions can sometimes be wrong, and maps can be hard to read, you can enable a satellite view to better orientate yourself.
 To activate Satellite or Hybrid view, tap the i at the top right, and the Maps Settings will pop up, allowing you to change your view.

 If you don’t like Apple Maps keeping track of where you go, you can easily clear your location history.
 Go to Settings > Privacy > Location Services.
-Tap on System Services at the bottom of the list, and tap Frequent Locations to see your travel history.
+Tap on System Services at the bottom of the list, and tap Significant Locations to see your travel history — you may have to type in your passcode to access that information.
 You can clear your location history by tapping on Clear History at the bottom.